eveld/git-fundamentals/instructions/03_working_with_files/commit_workflow.md

 ## The Staging Area's Power

-The staging area might seem like extra work, but it gives you control:

-- Make multiple changes, commit them separately
-- Review changes before committing
-- Build logical commits that tell a story
-- Keep your history clean and meaningful

-## Key Points

-- The workflow is always: Modify → Stage → Commit
-- `git diff` shows unstaged changes
-- `git diff --staged` shows staged changes
-- `git status` tells you where you are in the workflow
-- Good commit messages make history useful
-- You can commit directly with `-a` for tracked files
+The staging area might seem like extra work at first, but it gives you control that makes your Git history far more useful.
+You can make multiple changes throughout the day but commit them separately, each with a clear purpose.
+You can review changes before committing them, catching mistakes before they become part of history.
+You can build logical commits that tell a story, making it easy for others (and future you) to understand why changes were made.
+This discipline keeps your history clean and meaningful - and that matters when you're debugging or trying to understand how code evolved.